typpo/textbelt/README.md

 Canadian and international support may not be complete.
 Refer to the list of supported carriers.

 ### Notes and Limitations

+ * Some carriers are picky about which messages they deliver.
+A "success" response from Textbelt means that your message was given to the carrier.

  *  IP addresses are limited to 75 texts per day.
 Phone numbers are limited to 3 texts every 3 minutes.
 If you need increased limits, please contact admin@textbelt.com.